ptrxyz/chemotion/chemotion-cli/README.md

 - ✔ Installation & Deployment: `chemotion install` installs a production instance that is ready to use.
 - ✔ Instance life cycle commands: `chemotion on|off` and `chemotion instance status|stats|list|restart`.
 - ✔ Multiple instances: `chemotion instance add|switch|remove` can be used to manage multiple instances.
-- ✔ Upgrade: use `chemotion instance upgrade` to upgrade an existing Chemotion instance
+- ✔ Upgrade: use `chemotion instance upgrade` to upgrade an existing Chemotion instance.
+- ✔ Backups: use `chemotion instance backup` to save the data associated with an instance.

 Following features are planned:

-- Backups: `chemotion snapshot create|restore` to savely store your data somewhere
 - Manage Settings: `chemotion instance settings --import|--export` to import/export settings and to run auto-configuring wizards.
 - Frequently asked for features for the Chemotion Administrator: `chemotion user show|add|delete|password-reset`, `chemotion system info|rails-shell|shell`